-In his role as chief executive of Christian Dior, Sidney Toledano presided over a period of exponential expansion for the house; over 200 international locations have been opened during his time at the house.
+In his role as chairman and chief executive of Christian Dior as of 1998, Sidney Toledano presided over a period of exponential expansion for the house; over 200 international locations have been opened during his time.
 His tenure has also seen a number of turning points for the house, including the departure of John Galliano in 2011, the three-year creative directorship of Raf Simons , and the appointment of the house's first female creative director, Maria Grazia Chiuri .
 In November 2017, amid a wider executive reshuffle at LVMH, Toledano stepped down from the role and became chairman of the LVMH Fashion Group .

 While at Christian Dior's helm, Toledano relaunched Dior Monsieur as Dior Homme, appointing creative director Hedi Slimane in 2001.
 Toledano has also developed Dior’s Haute Joaillerie and Fine Jewellery divisions, notably appointing Victoire de Castellane as creative director of Dior Fine Jewellery in 1998, and opening dedicated jewellery stores in New York and Paris in 1998 and 1999 respectively.

-Mr Toledano is a member of the LVMH Executive Committee.
-He is also a member of the management committee of the Chambre Syndicale de la Haute Couture; he sits on the board of the Institut Francais de la Mode and the Comité Colbert, where he is also President of the Public Authorities Commission of the Comité Colbert.
+Toledano is a member of the LVMH Executive Committee and a member of the management committee of the Chambre Syndicale de la Haute Couture.
+He also sits on the board of the Institut Francais de la Mode and the Comité Colbert, where he is also President of the Public Authorities Commission of the Comité Colbert.

-In 2005, Mr Toledano was named Knight of the French Legion of Honor and Officer of the French National Order of Merit in 2011.
-He was decorated an Officer of the Wissam Al-Arch by His Majesty King Mohammed VI of Morocco in 2007.
+In 2005, Mr Toledano was named Knight of the French Legion of Honour and Officer of the French National Order of Merit in 2011.
+He was named an Officer of the Wissam Al-Arch by His Majesty King Mohammed VI of Morocco in 2007.